 The Sandpiper Resort is a popular place for private events like weddings and family reunions.
 It’s also a great spot for Sunday brunches in the Clubhouse Restaurant.
 The public is also welcome to enjoy their brunches on Christmas Eve, New Year’s Eve, New Year’s Day and other special holidays.

 For information about other events at the resort, including their Longtable Dinner on the First Tee some years, see the Sandpiper Events page.

 Below are some suggestions to help you make the most out of your visit to the Sandpiper Resort & Golf Course.

 TIP #1: Any time of year is a good time to visit the resort.
 The golf course is open 364 days a year (except for when there is snow on the ground).
-In winter you can use the resort as a base for skiing and other snow sports at nearby Sasquatch Mountain, and year-round as a base for exploring the Harrison Hot Springs region.
+In winter you can use the place as a base for skiing and other snow sports at nearby Sasquatch Mountain, and year-round as a base for exploring the Harrison Hot Springs region.
 Spring is beautiful, summer is stunning and in fall there are the autumn colours, spawning salmon and thousands of eagles.

 TIP #2: If you like golf, the Sandpiper Golf Course is a good place to play.
 It’s in a scenic location – right beside the Harrison River – and it’s rated as one of the best in the Fraser Valley.

 TIP #3: Even if you don’t play golf, the resort is a fabulous place for a getaway.
 We’ve stayed there, in one of their cabins, and highly recommend it.
 It’s a great place to pamper yourself.
 The cabins are luxurious – even their “rustic ones” – and we understand that Rowena’s Inn is beautiful too (although when we stayed it was being used as the set for a Hallmark movie and so we couldn’t check it out.
 We hope to stay in a room there one day too).